PhysicalBit7/notes/docs/operating-systems/linux/linux.md

 <!-- prettier-ignore-end -->

+Linux is an open-source operating system kernel.
+Most large Internet companies run their software on Linux distributions, so it's useful to learn Linux in detail.
 When people think of Linux, they often imagine a full Linux system including the kernel, the C library, and system utilities.
 Technically, Linux is only the kernel, while the other features are part of the operating system .

 ## The kernel